 Digital signatures are a tried & tested technology that has been growing in popularity among various industries like BFSI, healthcare, real estate, education etc. for years.
 You know relying on wet ink signatures is expensive and time- consuming.
 You know the logic of what goes behind the scenes.
 Verifying the signer’s identity and protecting document integrity are two of the biggest concerns people have when moving away from paper-based signatures.
 So, what are you waiting for?
 It’s time to kick paper to the curb and embrace eSignatures.

 Certinal is a wholly owned subsidiary of Zycus, the pioneer in Cognitive Procurement.
 A familiar name and market leader with years of experience in managing critical contracts & agreements, Zycus boasts of over Fortune 1000 enterprise clients and deployments of procurement and sourcing suite of products.
 Digital Signing has always been a focus area for Zycus.
-Thus Certinal was born with the stated goal of offering a best-in-class Digital Transaction Management solution that will be easy-to-use, 100% secure to deploy, and legally compliant around the world.
+Thus, Certinal was born with the stated goal of offering the Trust & Security in eSignatures solution that will be easy-to-use, 100% secure to deploy, and legally compliant around the world.
 We stand committed to providing a one-stop solution to large enterprise customers, compliant with various security standards and conforming to different regional regulations.